torquebox/torquebox.org/news/2011-02-20-weekend-update-20feb2011.md

 at [java4people].

 Additionally, Toby Crawley submitted a proposal to RailsConf.
-We this this would be a great opportunity to spread the word.
+We think this would be a great opportunity to spread the word.

 # Inside the box